propstreet/bundle-tabs/README.md

 ## Release Notes

+### 1.0.1

+- Added compatibility for Cursor (v0.44.11)

 ### 1.0.0

-- Initial release with basic functionality: merges open files into a new Markdown document.
+- Initial release with basic functionality: merges open tabs into a new Markdown document.

 ---